-Figure 6.
-Maximum voltmeter error as a function of frequency when all component errors are additive.
-This is the maximum error in output voltage at the Iv multiplier position.
+Figure 8.
+Direct attenuator leakage as a function of frequency.
+This is significant only on the lowest multiplier position.

 3.14 Total Error: The total possible error is the sum of the voltmeter and attenuator errors given above.
 Obviously, some of these errors will tend to cancel, and the actual error may be less than is indicated by these figures.
 In Figure 6, the average total error for 10 typical generators is shown by the curve marked "Average Generator at 1-Volt Output."